Fundy Region Ice Strategy

 The Fundy Region Ice Strategy is an assessment of arena facilities in the greater area.
 It recommends 8 strategic goals for municipalities and facility operators to improve efficiency, accessibility, and inclusiveness of arena facilities in the Fundy Region.

 The latest report on the Fundy Region Ice Strategy (Feb 2019) proposed a 2-step approach to a regional funding model in order to avoid non-resident user fees.
-Three proposals were discussed at the April 2019 meeting to the Commission board of directors, but did not receive support to move forward.
-Non-resident fees are now being considered for arenas in the City of Saint John.
+Three proposals were discussed at the April 2019 meeting of the Commission board of directors, but did not receive support to move forward.
+The topic will be discussed further at the next board meeting on June 24th.